Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Introduction

-We hypothesize that this collapse stems from a fundamental difference between games and language.
-Game environments are symbolically verifiable, whereas natural-language questions are not.
-In games, the rules define legal actions, state transitions, and success conditions, so constructing a hard position typically requires producing one that is genuinely strategically demanding.
-This structure makes it difficult for an opponent to remain challenging without actually improving.
-In language, by contrast, neither the proposer nor the solver is constrained by comparable external rules, and the difficulty of a question is not independently certified by the environment.
-As a result, the proposer can satisfy the reward function without understanding why a question is hard, by converging on narrow templates that reliably induce solver errors or disagreement.
-The result is a form of diversity collapse, where the curriculum may retain superficial variation but concentrates on a small set of underlying question templates, ceasing to provide a rich training signal.
+We hypothesize that this collapse stems from a difference between games and language.
+Game environments are symbolically verifiable, so constructing a hard position generally requires finding one that is strategically demanding, and an opponent cannot stay challenging without actually improving.
+Natural-language questions offer no comparable verification.
+Neither the proposer nor the solver is bound by external rules here, and no environment certifies on its own that a question is difficult.
+This leaves the proposer able to satisfy the reward function without any grasp of why a question is hard.
+It settles on narrow templates that reliably induce solver errors or disagreement, and the curriculum ends up superficially varied while resting on a small set of underlying question templates.

 Prior work attempts to mitigate this diversity collapse by anchoring the co-evolutionary loop to external signals~\citep{zhao2025absolutezero,huang2025rzero,liu2025spice,wilf2025propose}, and \citet{liu2026selfplay} argue more broadly that self-play stalls when the generated data ceases to provide learnable structure.
 These approaches improve stability but none directly constrain the proposer's output space.